Echoes of a hairy black hole from gravitational decoupling: Echoes of the hairy black hole spacetime

 Fig.~\ref{echo-alpha045} corresponds to fixed $\alpha=0.45$ and varying $\beta$.
 From top to bottom, $\beta$ increases from $0.241$ to $0.249$.
 In this case, the inner peak moves to smaller $r_*$ and its height decreases, while the outer peak remains at a similar level.
 As a result, the cavity becomes wider, which produces a clear change in the time-domain signal.
 For $\beta=0.241$, the waveform is dominated by a long-lived oscillatory signal with only weak large-scale modulation.
 For $\beta=0.245$, we can observe a greater number of faint echo signals.
-For $\beta=0.249$, the echoes pattern becomes much clearer and the spacing between successive pulses becomes larger.
-Furthermore, it should be noted that the behavior of the effective potential and the echoes signal are opposite to that shown in Fig.~\ref{echo-beta025}.
+For $\beta=0.249$, the echo pattern becomes much clearer and the spacing between successive pulses becomes larger.
+Furthermore, it should be noted that the trends of the effective potential and the echo signal are opposite to those shown in Fig.~\ref{echo-beta025}.

 In Fig.~\ref{echo-beta296}, we fix $\beta=0.296$ and vary $\alpha$.
 From top to bottom, $\alpha$ increases from $0.493$ to $0.496$.
 The left peak grows rapidly and shifts toward larger $r_*$.
 Meanwhile, the distance between the two peaks decreases.
 The potential cavity is still present, but it becomes shorter and more strongly confined.
 This change is again visible in the time-domain waveforms.
 For $\alpha=0.493$, the signal shows well separated late-time pulses.
 For $\alpha=0.494$, the pulses become closer and the modulation becomes denser.
-For $\alpha=0.496$, the echoes interval becomes even shorter, and the late-time signal approaches a quasi-periodic trapped oscillation.
+For $\alpha=0.496$, the echo interval becomes even shorter, and the late-time signal approaches a quasi-periodic trapped oscillation.
 Importantly, the behavior of the echoes in Fig.~\ref{echo-beta296} is qualitatively similar to that in Fig.~\ref{echo-beta025}, while the corresponding effective potentials exhibit different trends.

 Fig.~\ref{echo-alpha493} presents the case with fixed $\alpha=0.493$ and varying $\beta$.
 From top to bottom, $\beta$ changes from $0.294$ to $0.2963$.
 A clear rearrangement of the double-peak potential is seen in the left panels.
 As $\beta$ increases, the left barrier decreases, while the right barrier increases.
 At the same time, the distance between the two peaks increases.
 Therefore, the effective cavity is broadened.
 The time-domain signals show a similar trend.
 For $\beta=0.294$, the late-time waveform is still dominated by a relatively compact modulated oscillation.
 For $\beta=0.295$, the secondary pulses become easier to distinguish.
 For $\beta=0.2963$, the echoes train is much more clearly resolved, and the delay between neighboring echoes is significantly larger.
 This figure therefore shows that, in the present case, the increase of the cavity width is accompanied by a more pronounced echo structure and a longer echo timescale.